aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/charts/shapes-in-charts/_index.md

 ---

 {{% alert color="primary" %}}
 Sometimes you need to insert drawing objects like labels, text boxes, pictures and so on into a chart.
-Aspose.Cells can add the controls to a chart at runtime.
+Aspose.Cells can add controls to a chart at runtime.
 {{% /alert %}}

 ## **Adding Label Control to the Chart**

 Labels provide a means for giving information to users about a spreadsheet's content.
-Aspose.Cells allows you to add and manipulate labels even into charts.
+Aspose.Cells allows you to add and manipulate labels even in charts.

 The [**ShapeCollection**](https://reference.aspose.com/cells/nodejs-cpp/shapecollection/) class provides a method named [**addLabelInChart(number, number, number, number)**](https://reference.aspose.com/cells/nodejs-cpp/shapecollection/#addLabelInChart-number-number-number-number-), used to add a label control to a chart.
 Below is a list of the parameters used for the method:

 - **top** – the vertical offset of the label from the upper left corner in units of 1/4000 of the chart area.
-- **left** – the vertical offset of the label from the upper left corner in units of 1/4000 of the chart area.
+- **left** – the horizontal offset of the label from the upper left corner in units of 1/4000 of the chart area.
 - **height** – the height of the label, in units of 1/4000 of the chart area.
-- **width** – the width of label, in units of 1/4000 of the chart area.
+- **width** – the width of the label, in units of 1/4000 of the chart area.

 The method returns [**Label**](https://reference.aspose.com/cells/nodejs-cpp/label/) object.
 The [**Label**](https://reference.aspose.com/cells/nodejs-cpp/label/) class represents a label in the chart.
 It has some important members: